thiagofariago/lakehouse-platform-nyc-taxi/README.md

 Changes take effect immediately on the next pipeline run — no restart needed.

+> **Note:** This setup ingests a fixed period for demonstration purposes.
+In a production scenario, these values would be dynamically resolved (e.g. via Airflow variables or an incremental schedule) to support continuous, automated ingestion.

 ### Run the Pipeline

 Open [http://localhost:8081](http://localhost:8081) (admin / admin), find `nyc_taxi_pipeline`, and trigger it.